peteroupc/peteroupc.github.io/colorgen.md

     END METHOD

 A color's _chroma_ (or relative colorfulness) can be derived from a _L\*a\*b\*_ color with a method demonstrated in the following pseudocode.
-For sRGB, chroma ranges from 0 to about 145.9.
 The closer chroma is to 0 &mdash; or the closer the point (_a\*_, _b\*_) is to the origin (0, 0) &mdash;
 the closer the color is to the "gray" line.